Unsaturated fatty acids in foods. All about unsaturated fatty acids

 4. 4.
 Fast food and sauces.

-Limit your intake of these foods as much as possible.
-People who are prone to obesity and lead a sedentary lifestyle should limit their intake of these fats to 10-15 grams per day for weight loss.
+If possible, you should limit your consumption of these products.
+People who are prone to obesity and lead sedentary lifestyle life, it is worth limiting the consumption of these fats to 10-15 grams per day for weight loss.

-You need to understand which foods contain more essential fats, which ones contain less.
-To do this, you need to familiarize yourself with the list of products that contain the most useful unsaturated acids.
+You need to understand which foods contain more essential fats and which contain less.
+To do this, you need to familiarize yourself with the list of products that contain the most beneficial unsaturated acids.

-In a complete diet, a special role is given to vegetable oils.
+IN good nutrition special role allocated to vegetable oils.
 A rich chemical composition is required by every organism for normal life.
-The most useful include olive, sesame, almond, linseed, walnut oil and avocado.
+The healthiest ones include olive, sesame, almond, flaxseed, walnut and avocado oils.

 But olive oil remains the leader.
-When eaten, it has a positive effect on brain function, prevents the development of heart disease.
-It acts as an effective prevention of inflammatory diseases, as it saturates the body with Omega-3 and 6.
-But the beneficial properties of raw materials largely depend on the degree of purification and extraction.
+When consumed, it affects brain function positive influence, prevents the development of heart diseases.
+Acts as effective prevention inflammatory diseases, as it saturates the body with Omega-3 and 6.
+But the beneficial properties of the raw materials largely depend on the degree of purification and extraction.

-Fatty fish contain both monounsaturated fatty acids (MUFAs) and PUFAs.
-The healthiest fish are:
+Fatty fish contain both monounsaturated fatty acids (MUFA) and PUFA.
+The following fish are the healthiest:

 • salmon;